peteroupc/peteroupc.github.io/bernoulli.md

 - Do the following process repeatedly until this run of the algorithm returns a value:
     1. If _pos_ is divisible by 3 (that is, if rem(_pos_, 3) equals 0): Let _k_ be (_pos_/3)\*2.
 With probability _k_/(1+_k_), return a number that is 1 with probability 1/_k_ and 0 otherwise.
     2. If _pos_ is 1: With probability _c_/(1+_c_), return a number that is 1 with probability 1/_c_ and 0 otherwise.
-    3. If _pos_ is greater than 1 and not divisible by 3: Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), return 1.
+    3. If _pos_ is greater than 1 and not divisible by 3: Generate 1 or 0 with equal probability.
+If 1 was generated this way, return 1.
     4. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns 1, return 0.

 <a id=exp_1_minus_2></a>